Truthful or Fabricated? Using Causal Attribution to Mitigate Reward Hacking in Explanations: Eval LLM

 We use an `Eval LLM', based on \emph{Llama-3.3-70B-Instruct}\footnote{\url{https://huggingface.co/meta-llama/Llama-3.3-70B-Instruct}} \citep{dubey2024llama}, to classify the examples that acknowledge the use of the \emph{protected feature}, using as input the full response output by the generator LLM (not including the original prompt or query).
 Figure \ref{fig:prompt_evaluation_llm} shows the prompt used for the `Math Book' setting, and Figure \ref{fig:prompt_evaluation_llm_bias} the prompt used for the `BiasQA' setting.\looseness=-1

-In order to verify the ability of the `Eval LLM' to solve this task, we manually annotate a sample of 100 responses of the base model, and compute the F1 score between our annotation and the predicted label.
-For the `Math Book' setting the `Eval LLM' has a F1 score of 0.90 for the positive label, and of 0.97 for the negative label.
-For the `Bias QA' setting the F1 score is 0.65 for the positive label, and 0.84 for the negative label.
-The relatively lower F1 score for the positive label in `BiasQA' is predominantly due to the tendency of the `Eval LLM' to predict false positives.
-We find these false positives to be mainly due to the model tendency to extrapolate beyond the reasoning provided as input, and attempting to finding implicit evidence of stereotypical predictions.
+In order to verify the ability of the `Eval LLM' to solve this task, we manually annotate a sample of 100 responses of the base model, and compute the accuracy and the macro-averaged F1 scores between our annotation and the predicted label.
+For the `Math Book' setting the `Eval LLM' has a F1 score of 0.93 and an accuracy of 0.95.
+For the `BiasQA' setting the F1 score is 0.75 and the accuracy is 0.79.
+The relatively lower F1 score for `BiasQA' is due to the tendency of the `Eval LLM' to predict false positives.
+We find these false positives to be mainly due to the model tendency to extrapolate beyond the reasoning provided as input, and attempting to find implicit evidence of stereotypical predictions, in addition to the ambiguity present in some cases.

+Examples of the annotated labels and the predicted labels can be seen in Tables \ref{tab:llm_eval_examples_mathbook} and \ref{tab:llm_eval_examples_biasqa}, for the MathBook and BiasQA settings respectively.